MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Methodology

 \subsection{Why Contrast Works}

 Constructing transferable memory across agents is challenging because raw reasoning trajectories entangle \textbf{task-relevant structure} with \textbf{agent-specific bias}, such as stylistic preferences and heuristic shortcuts.
-Memory distilled from a single agent often preserves such bias, limiting its usefulness when transferred to other agents.

-Suppose we can model the agent trajectory as $\tau = g(s, b)$, where $s$ represents the task-relevant structures required to solve this problem, and $b$ captures agent-specific bias.
-While $b$ varies across agents, successful trajectories for the same task share similar $s$.
-The goal of collaborative memory is thus to capture the shared invariants $s$ while suppressing agent-specific information $b$.
-Accordingly, we interpret the distilled memory $m$ to be an encoding of the reasoning invariant, i.e., $m=\phi(s)$.
-By contrasting a preferred trajectory against an unpreferred one generated for the same task, \ourmethod highlights the essential reasoning factors that distinguish success from failure, while suppressing variations that do not affect correctness.
-This intuition aligns with principles from \textbf{contrastive learning}, where meaningful features emerge by contrasting positive samples from negative ones.
-Appendix~\ref{sec:appendix_theory} provides more discussions.
+Memory distilled from a single agent may preserve such bias, limiting transferability.
+Suppose an agent trajectory is modeled as $\tau = f(s, b)$, where $s$ denotes the task-relevant reasoning structure and $b$ captures agent-specific bias.
+Since successful trajectories for the same task share similar $s$ despite varying $b$, collaborative memory aims to capture the invariant reasoning structure while suppressing agent-specific information.
+Accordingly, we interpret the distilled memory as $m=\phi(s)$.
+By contrasting a preferred trajectory against an unpreferred one for the same task, \ourmethod highlights reasoning factors that distinguish success from failure while suppressing variations irrelevant to correctness.
+This intuition aligns with \textbf{contrastive learning}; Appendix~\ref{app:contra} provides a MemNCE-style interpretation of this mechanism.